Awenes/Scribe/README.md

 # ✍️ Scribe - Developer Activity Tracker for VS Code

-**Scribe** is a VS Code extension that helps developers **track their activity**, **auto-log changes**, and **generate workspace-aware summaries**.
-It operates behind the scenes to record edits, auto-commit logs to a local Git repo, and offer easy ways to **restore or diff snapshots**, making it an ideal companion for focused, accountable, and resilient coding sessions.
+Scribe is a VS Code extension that helps developers track their activity, auto-log changes, and generate workspace-aware summaries\*\*.
+It operates behind the scenes to record edits, auto-commit logs to a local Git repo, and offer easy ways to restore or diff snapshots, making it an ideal companion for focused, accountable, and resilient coding sessions.

 ---

 ## 🔧 Features

 ### ✅ Core Functionality

-- **File Edit Tracking**: Tracks how many times each file was edited per logging interval.
+- File Edit Tracking: Tracks how many times each file was edited per logging interval.
-- **Auto Logging**: Periodically logs a summary of edits to a markdown file.
+- Auto Logging: Periodically logs a summary of edits to a markdown file.
-- **Git Integration**: Each log is committed to a Git repo for easy versioning.
+- Git Integration: Each log is committed to a Git repo for easy versioning.
-- **Workspace-Aware Logging**: Logs are scoped to each workspace in:
+- Workspace-Aware Logging: Logs are scoped to each workspace in:
   ```
   C:\Users\<your-name>\.scribe\<workspace-folder>
   ```